The purpose of this paper is to understand what inhibit or facilitate cloud computing (CC) assimilation.

 For these firms with a high level of OI, only TMS is not enough, and top managers should find other effective way to successfully implement structural and behavioral change in the process of CC assimilation.
 For policy makers, they should actively play their supportive roles in CC assimilation.

 A new framework is developed to identify key drivers of CC assimilation along two bipolar dimensions including enabling vs inhibiting and internal vs external.

-Wang, N., Liang, H., Ge, S., Xue, Y. and Ma, J. (2019), "Enablers and inhibitors of cloud computing assimilation: an empirical study", Internet Research, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/INTR-03-2018-0126Download as .RIS
+Wang, N., Liang, H., Ge, S., Xue, Y. and Ma, J. (2019), "Enablers and inhibitors of cloud computing assimilation: an empirical study", Internet Research, Vol. 29 No. 6, pp. 1344-1369. https://doi.org/10.1108/INTR-03-2018-0126Download as .RIS

 Emerald Publishing Limited